openlibraryenvironment/ui-rs/src/architecture.md

 ### Note

-(The `parentMutator` prop passed into `<SearchAndSort>` is directly used only to manipulate the URL query and the `resultCount` local resource.
-It does get passed into the edit component (via the view component in the case of editing an existing record) but is not needed there in the case where all the mutations are performed in the top-level component that has the manifest.)
+The `parentMutator` prop passed into `<SearchAndSort>` is directly used only to manipulate the URL query and the `resultCount` local resource.
+It does get passed into the edit component (via the view component in the case of editing an existing record) but is not needed there in the case where all the mutations are performed in the top-level component that has the manifest.
+For this reason, we do not blindly pass `parentMutator: this.props.mutator` into `<SearchAndSort>`, but construct a minimal parent-mutator object containing only `query` and `resultCount`.

 ## Appendix: is the `onSubmit` prop used in editing?